ych133/ych133.github.io/_pages/about.md

 Latest News
 ======
 * <p style="color:red;">I am seeking two postdocs to join my research team at CUHK.
 Please drop me an email if you are interested in the position </p>
-* "DecodingTrust: A Comprehensive Assessment of Trustworthiness in GPT Models" is the winner of the Cybersecurity Award 2024 (Sep.
+* "DecodingTrust: A Comprehensive Assessment of Trustworthiness in GPT Models" is the winner of the 2024 Cybersecurity Best Paper Award (Sep.
 2024).
 * Serving as Area Chair for CVPR 2025, NAACL 2025, and ICLR 2025 (Sep.
 2024).
 * I organized the [Efficient Natural Language and Speech Processing Workshop](https://neurips2024-enlsp.github.io/) at NeurIPS 2024.
 Please consider submitting your work to the workshop (Jul.
 2024) <br>
 * Invited talk at [TTIC Summer Workshop on Multimodal Artificial Intelligence](https://sites.google.com/view/multimodal-ai-ttic-2024/home) (June 2024).